blackhacker09/Simon_Game/README.md

 # Simon_Game (Remember the colour game) 🔴 🔵 🟡 🟢 🤔

+Simon Game is a fun and simple music-memory game, built in HTML5 and Javascript

 # Flow of Playing this Game :

  * Press click here to Start the Game.